 The SRK, which SHOULD either be a no-authorization key or whose user authorization SHOULD be the well-known secret.

 The pTPM MAY additionally have the following keys:

+A Storage key, which we shall refer to as the vPlatform Manager Data Key, or VPMDK, used to seal vPlatform Manager Data.
+(If this key does not exist, the SRK or another Storage key without the following constraints may be used; however, in this case, every sealed vPlatform Manager Data blob SHALL have PCR constraints as described in the second bullet.)

+The VPMDK MUST be usable only by the vPlatform Manager; this constraint can be imposed using locality, authorization values, limited access to the TPM driver, or other mechanism.

+The VPMDK SHOULD be PCR-constrained; if it is, the PCRs SHALL contain measurements of the VMM, vPlatform Manager, and any other components relied on for the trustworthy execution of the vPlatform Manager.

+The VPMDK MAY be replaced over the course of the platform's lifetime; in all cases, the VPMDK SHALL continue to be PCR-constrained as described above if it was originally, even if the values change.

 A Binding key which an IT Authority can use to send securely encrypted software or policy updates to the system.
 In this case, the public portion SHOULD be sent to the external authority.
 The binding key MAY require authorization values or PCR constraints to use locally if additional security is desired; for example, an update of the authority-approved vTPM software measurements may wish to be constrained to the vTPM Manager.
 This key SHOULD be certified using the AIK above.